-The location of the Natolin campus in Poland, a country close to the Eastern frontier of the European Union, makes it an ideal starting point for the exploration of the political and socio-economic impact of the EU in Central and Eastern Europe and in the EU's neighbourhoods.
+The College of Europe in Natolin is located in Poland, a country close to the Eastern frontier of the European Union, which makes it an ideal starting point for the exploration of the political and socio-economic impact of the EU in Central and Eastern Europe and in the EU's neighbourhoods.

 The study trips to countries of the EU or EU’s neighbourhood offer a unique opportunity to acquire, assess, and confront knowledge related to a given geographical area through the prism of the impact that the EU integration process and the EU external relations may have on it.
 The study trips are designed to provide students with information, encounters, lectures and other academic experiences, which cannot be delivered by traditional means on the campus.
 In this respect they represent an irreplaceable added value to the academic programme.

 Study trips are tailor-made and vary every year depending on academic priorities and external circumstances.